Staff: Help Highwood Hills Elementary build a playground

 Staff: Important information about SCIP professional development and support session

-Required School Continuous Improvement Plan (SCIP) professional development and support sessions will be held May 4 - May 23.
+Required School Continuous Improvement Plan (SCIP) professional development and support sessions will be held now through May 23.

 Principals and leadership team members should register on PDExpress under the following: